MaxThom/mir/book/src/using_mir/device_sdk.md

 Click on the link to open Grafana and visualize the data.

 Voila!
 You have successfully sent telemetry data to the server.
 Add more message to the schema and send more data!
-Use the CLI to quickly get link to the telemetry data in Grafana and use the generated query to create powerful dashboard in Grafana.
+Use the CLI to quickly get link to the telemetry data in Grafana and use the generated query to create powerful dashboard.

 *!
 Note: All [protobuf definition](https://protobuf.dev/programming-guides/proto3/) are supported except OneOf*